LambWhispers/Basic-Webcam-Recognition/README.md

 # Basic Webcam Recognition

 This is just a very basic Webcam Recognition program that uses Jupyter Notebook (Python).
-It can be used by everyone for some funny texting.
+It can be used by everyone for some funny testing.

 ## Installation